TahaFanaswala/DS105-Data-Storage/README.md

 #### Part 2

-After assessing each of the attributes separately, we have then completed a series of scatter plots in order to get a true understanding of any correlation which exists between the default rates and the competition rate for each of the races.
-Using the skitlearn module, we have built a regression model which creates a line of best fit with the following regression formulae.
-Within our model, we wish to make the independent variable y to be the default rate and the dependent variable component X_1 as the 4-year competition percentage for each race.
+After assessing each of the attributes separately, we have then completed a series of scatter plots in order to get a true understanding of any correlation which exists between the default rates and the completion rate for each of the races.
+Using the sklearn module, we have built a regression model which creates a line of best fit with the following regression formulae.
+Within our model, we wish to make the independent variable y to be the default rate and the dependent variable component X_1 as the 4-year completion percentage for each race.

 ![image](https://user-images.githubusercontent.com/98602884/172907680-2899ed95-7e7d-4e7b-91c5-00715a7047e8.png)